-Although Aidan Turner may melt hearts with his portrayal of Captain Ross Poldark, there's something even more alluring that catches the eye of those who watch popular BBC drama Poldark: Cornwall.
+Although Aidan Turner may melt hearts with his portrayal of Captain Ross Poldark, there's something even more alluring that catches the eye of those who watch popular BBC drama tv series Poldark: Cornwall.

 The 18th century period drama is based on The Poldark Novels by Winston Graham and tells the story of Capt.
 Poldark.
 Returning from the American Revolutionary War he discovers his life has been thrown into disarray, everything and everyone he loved has been lost, so Poldark must start again amongst the Cornish countryside.